This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need any of the following:

-- Blood pressure medicine lowers your blood pressure.
-You may need more than one type of blood pressure medicine.
-Take your blood pressure medicine exactly as directed.
+- Medicine may be used to help lower your BP.
+You may need more than one type of medicine.
+Take the medicine exactly as directed.

 - Diuretics help decrease extra fluid that collects in your body.
 This will help lower your BP.
 You may urinate more often while you take this medicine.